 We believe that the baptism of the Holy Spirit is an endowment of power given by God to anoint the believer for sanctification and evangelism.
 It is our understanding that the supernatural gifts of the Holy Spirit are active within the body of Christ until the coming of the Lord.
 Furthermore, we believe that the development of these gifts ought to be encouraged under the guidance of local church authority.
 (Acts 8:14-17; Acts 19:1-2; I Cor.
 12:4-7)

-We believe that those who are called by the name of Christ should depart from iniquity, understanding that salvation from the penalty of sin only beings the process of redemption.
+We believe that those who are called by the name of Christ should depart from iniquity, understanding that salvation from the penalty of sin only brings the process of redemption.
 We acknowledge that one work of the Holy Spirit is to create in us the character of Christ.
 (II Tim.
 2:19)

 We believe in the Priesthood of the believer; that is to say, all people born of God have equal status before God and direct access to their Lord.
 (Pet.
 2:5)